Specific deductions: employee share schemes: providing shares to employees: qualifying shares: requirements for relief

 Business for purposes of which options or awards granted

 The business for the purposes of which the share options were granted or share awards were made must be carried on by the employing company, and the employing company either must be chargeable to Corporation Tax on its profits from that business or would be so chargeable but for the exemption for foreign permanent establishments under S18A Corporation Tax Act 2009.
+The employing company is the company with which the employee has the contract of employment.

 Guidance on the required business test is at BIM44305.
 In practice there are very few circumstances in which this requirement will not be satisfied.